corda/corda-gradle-plugins/README.md

 to publish Corda modules to R3's Artifactory.
 However, its workings probably shouldn't be allowed and they should _most definitely_ **never** be copied.
-Unfortunately, my prior attempts at rewriting it also broke its interaction with JFrog's Artifactory plugin :-(.
+Unfortunately, my prior attempts at rewriting it also broke its interaction with JFrog's Artifactory plugin and so we're currently stuck with it "as is".
+It _is_ useful though - just shut your eyes and hold your nose.